emibwm/MATE-ROV---Team-Oceanus---Personal-Notes-/CONTRIBUTING.md

 ## Team Guidelines

 1.  **Be Collaborative:** Share your ideas and help others.
-We are a team afterall!
+We are a team after all!
 2.  **Maintain Documentation:** Ensure any new features or changes are documented in the `docs/` folder.
 3.  **Use Issue Templates:** When reporting bugs or suggesting features, use the templates provided in `.github/ISSUE_TEMPLATE/`.
 4.  **Code Quality:** Follow the established coding standards for our ROV software.